 Specialized’s Phenom Comp offers a nice compromise between weight savings, strength, and comfort.
 The shell is carbon-reinforced with Chromoly rails for added strength.

-Padding is medium density for comfort with a long center cutout to ease pressure on your tender areas.
+Padding is the medium density for comfort with a long center cutout to ease your tender areas’ pressure.
 Dropped wings prevent loose shorts from getting caught on the seat.
 Dropped wings provide support while keeping the seat out of your way when navigating technical terrain.

-The Ergon Comp realizes that performance doesn’t have to totally compromise comfort.
+The Ergon Comp realizes that performance doesn’t have to compromise comfort totally.
 A saddle needs to be large enough to support you.

 At 145mm wide for the medium size, that’s what the SMA-3 Comp does.